ProcessorMicro/bash-functions/README.md

 #### Step 4

-`MKSCRIPT` creates a script "template" that inserts YOUR copyright notice into the generated script.
+`MKSCRIPT` creates a script "template" and inserts YOUR copyright notice into the generated script.
-Edit the file `/usr/local/bin/MKSCRIPT` to reflect your needs for your generated copyright.
+To reflect your needs for the generated copyright, edit the file `/usr/local/bin/MKSCRIPT`.

 - Modify the generated name:
 ```bash
 DEFAULT_NAME="Mike Armstrong"
 ```

-- Modify the generated copyright lines following the line:
+- Modify the generated copyright lines following the comment line:
 ```bash
 # = Modify the following copyright information as appropriate. =
 ```